 The Account is established for the exclusive benefit of me or my beneficiaries.
 I take complete responsibility for the type of investment instrument(s) that I choose to fund my Account.
 I further understand that my Account is self-directed and that Administrator and Custodian will not investigate, perform due diligence, or otherwise review or ascertain the legitimacy, quality, security, and/or suitability of any investment or the persons offering the investment.
-I am solely responsible for investigating and performing all due diligence and research that a reasonably prudent investor would undertake prior to making an investment and throughout the period an investment is held, including, but not limited to, completing title and lien searches and monitoring the status and compliance of the investment source(s).
-It is my responsibility to review investments for all investment risks, and to monitor my Account investments for status, risks, and compliance for the entire duration they are held in my Account.
-I understand and agree that Administrator and Custodian are not required to take any action should there be any default regarding an investment asset in my Account.
+I am solely responsible for investigating and performing all due diligence and research that a reasonably prudent investor would undertake prior to making an investment and throughout the period an investment is held, including, but not limited to, completing title and lien searches and monitoring the status and compliance of the investment(s) and investment source(s).
+It is my responsibility to review investment for all investment risks, and to monitor my Account investment source(s).
+It is my responsibility to review investment for all investment risks, and to monitor my Account investment and agree that Administrator and Custodian are not required to take any action should there be any default regarding an investment asset in my Account.
 Administrator is not responsible for any damages associated with use of the website www.vantageiras.com or its associated pages (the "Website"), including, but not limited to, inability to access the Website or inaccurate information.